wdvasu/hope_united/docs/windows/DEPLOY.md

 ## 10) Windows installer (Inno Setup)

 We provide `scripts/windows/installer.iss` (Inno Setup script).
+It now prompts for LAN IP and DATABASE_URL at install time and will:
+- Generate mkcert certs for your LAN IP
+- Write `scripts/windows/Caddyfile`
+- Create/update `.env.production.local` with `NODE_ENV=production` and your `DATABASE_URL`
+- Run `npm ci`, `prisma generate`, `prisma migrate deploy`, and `npm run build`
+- Register Node and Caddy as Windows services (NSSM)

 Steps:
 1. Install Inno Setup
-2. Build the app first (section 5)
+2. Build the app first (section 5) or let the installer run the build
-3. Open `installer.iss`, set `LanIp` and target dir
-4. Compile to produce `HopeUnitedSetup.exe`

-The installer will copy the app, Caddyfile, certs, and register services.
+3. Double-click the generated `HopeUnitedSetup.exe`
+4. Enter your LAN IP and PostgreSQL `DATABASE_URL` when prompted

+Start Menu will include a shortcut to open `https://<LAN_IP>`.

 ---